Capita Black Snowboard of Death 2010-2023 Review

 Powder

 The directional float is good but not as much compared to some boards it competes against.
-The Capita Black Snowboard of Death is more for those that like to ride a directional board close to centered for big mountain riding and big air.
-If you ride a lot of low angle pow like I do this will take more back leg weight to keep it up.
+The Capita Black Snowboard of Death is more for those who like to ride a directional board close to centered for big mountain riding and big air.
+If you ride a lot of low-angle pow like I do, this will take more back leg weight to keep it up.

 Switch